jonathanmfung/quartz/content/maplestory.md

 tags:
   - games
   - personal
+draft: true
 ---

 MapleStory holds a very dear place in my heart.
 It is a 2D sidescrolling Korean MMORPG developed by Nexon, initially released in North America in 2005.
-My brother introduced me to it, which he learned from a neighbor.
+My brother introduced me to it, which he learned of from a neighbor.
 I don't remember exactly when I started playing, but there is no doubt it was near the release.

 Come to think of it, MS was my first introduction to online communities.
 In-game with Party Quests (Kerning, Romeo & Juliet), Guilds, and party training (Jesters, Lionheart Castle).
 Out-of-game with some of my school friends and sites like Basilmarket, HiddenStreet, Ayumilove, and Reddit.